axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/statistic-chart/index.rst

 - Number of task expiring end of week

-    - Displays the number of tasks expiring by the end of the current week.
+    - Displays number of tasks expiring by the end of the current week.
     - Chart type: :bdg-info:`KPI`

 - Finished cases per day